steve21124/instaheat/README.md

 Instaheat
 =========

-Instaheat maps the nearby, interesting hot stuff on Instagram, Flickr, and Foursquare into a sexy heat map.
-Go to the red zones, have fun, be awesome.
+Instaheat maps the nearby, interesting hot pictures on Instagram and Flickr, into a sexy heat map.
+Go to the red zones, have fun, and be awesome.

 FB Battle of the Bay Hackathon hack, proudly presented by Cal Bears.